JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>AJAX</strong> - Asynchronus Javascript And XML - allows us to communcate with remote web servers in an asynchronus way.
 With AJAX calls, we can request data from web servers dynamically.
 - Online API - an application running on a serve that receives requests for data and sends data back as a response - we just call these Web API's or API.
 - `XML` is a data format that we don't really use any more.
 We use the `JSON` data format more - which is the most common (a data object just converted into a string making it easier to use).
+- Asynchronus tasks only run in the WEB API's environment of the browser.
+If it was synchronous, it would be happening in the callstack.
+That is why loading images is asynchronous.

 - Old school way of doing AJAX in JS - `const request = new XMLHttpRequest(); ` - check useful screenshots folder for whole code.
 - `Callback hell` - when we have a lot of nested call backs - noticed by a lot of indentations on lines.
 This makes our code look very messy and hard to maintain/understand.
 This leads to more bugs.